MultimodalProject/facebook-api/README.md

 Doga:
 - add a php file which can query the database
 - implement a check in the beginning, so the data is not pulled if the user had done it before

+Shaun:
+- complete speech module
+    1. add name matching
+    2. add additional question types and intents
+- figure out how to include the leapmotion module with the animation frame loop